whatSocks/hfwiki/Coding-Standard.md

 In an international environment English is the preferred language.

 ####4.3.2.
 Use // for all comments, including multi-line comments.
+An exception to this rule applies for Doxygen comments where there are three slashes.

     // Comment spanning
     // more than one line.
 There should be a space between the "//" and the actual comment